 Professional growth plan.
 Faculty will submit a professional growth plan to demonstrate achievement of the tenure criteria in section 2.4.
-This plan should include a self-evaluation of strengths, weaknesses and goals for the next five years in each of the three areas of teaching, scholarly/creative activity, and service.
+This plan should include a self-evaluation of strengths, weaknesses, and goals for the next five years in each of the three areas of teaching, scholarly/creative activity, and service.
 The self-evaluation of teaching should include a reflection on student course evaluations.
 The professional growth plan should also include a statement responding to concerns, if any, identified in previous evaluation letters.
+Faculty members may address one of the two exceptions to the tenure criteria listed in Section 2.4.